megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-persistent-volumes.md

         toF("kubernetes-persistent-volumes:///?kubernetesClient=#kubernetesClient&operation=listPersistentVolumes").
         to("mock:result");

-This operation returns a List of pv from your cluster
+This operation returns a list of PVs from your cluster

--   listPersistentVolumesByLabels: this operation lists the pv by labels on a kubernetes cluster
+-   `listPersistentVolumesByLabels`: this operation lists the PVs by labels on a kubernetes cluster

 <!-- -->